miladyboy/wingman/tasks/Tasks.md

+# Supabase & Database Rules
+- All database schema changes must be made via migration files committed to git, not direct changes through the Supabase dashboard or MCP.
+This ensures auditability, reproducibility, and team collaboration.

 # Wishlist
 - [ ] Let the user store things to long-term memory during a chat, perhaps by explicitly asking for it.